BGP/MPLS L3 VPN

 switch(config-mpls-ldp)# neighbor hello-redundancy duration 300

-Either of the following commands in the example below disable Hello Redundancy.
+Use either of the following commands to disable Hello Redundancy.

 switch(config-mpls-ldp)# neighbor hello-redundancy none